Fecal Dx antigen testing

 of dog parks tested positive for hookworms, roundworms, or whipworms.

-Fecal Dx antigen testing an effective way to catch parasite infections missed by the microscope, and even in dogs and cats receiving preventives.
+Fecal Dx antigen testing is an effective way to catch parasite infections missed by the microscope, and even in dogs and cats receiving preventives.
 Read the study >

 Webinars